wardvisual/microservices-nestjs/README.md

 # Microservices with NestJS and RabbitMQ

-This repository contains an example of microservices with NestJS and RabbitMQ.
+This repository contains an example of building microservices using NestJS, RabbitMQ, and integrating multiple databases such as MySQL and MongoDB.

 ## Prerequisites

-- NestJS
+- Node.js
 - RabbitMQ
+- MySQL
+- MongoDB

 ## Installation